 Most alarm systems include the option to arm your doors and windows without arming your motion detectors (if you have any).
-This allows you to walk around your house without triggering an alarm and still give you protection from someone breaking in through a door or window while you are home.
+This allows you to walk around your house without triggering an alarm and still alert you to someone breaking in through a door or window while you are home.
 While many customers only plan on turning their security systems on while they are away from home, that means their system is only working half the time.
 Burglars do not usually want to break in to a house that is occupied, but when they do it’s especially dangerous.
 Doors provide the point of entry for most break-ins, so even if your security system doesn’t have any window contacts, you should arm the system while you’re home.

 Another option for arming your security system when you go to bed is using a second keypad to arm the entire system as if you were leaving the house.
 Just don’t forget to use the same keypad to turn the system back off in the morning!
 Having a master bedroom keypad is a good idea in general, because it will allow you to access the keypad’s panic buttons.
 If you hear or see something suspicious around the house, with the press of a button you can activate the system’s siren and create a police response immediately.
 You can also check what caused the system to trigger without leaving your bedroom.
 This can prevent a dangerous confrontation if an actual burglary does occur.

-3. Add Fire and Carbon Monoxide Protection
+3. Add Fire and Carbon Monoxide Detection

-Protecting your home against burglary is certainly the main reason most people install a security system.
-Adding smoke, heat, and carbon monoxide detectors to your system can also protect you and your home against the devastating effects of a fire or deadly gas by alerting the central station when a detector goes off.
+Guarding your home against burglary is certainly the main reason most people install a security system.
+Adding smoke, heat, and carbon monoxide detectors to your system can also save you and your home against the devastating effects of a fire or deadly gas by alerting the central station when a detector goes off.
 From there, the central station dispatches the fire department.
 This is an affordable upgrade to your system that could save your home and, more importantly, save the life of you, a family member or a beloved pet in the event of a dangerous situation.

-Recent updates to the fire code have made adding this protection even easier.
+Recent updates to the fire code have made adding this feature even easier.
 Previously, putting monitored fire devices in your home required you to replace all of your existing devices.
 However, with the new changes you can add as few as one smoke detector to your security system as long as your home already meets the current fire code.